rainiercito/Getting_and_Cleaning_Data/CodeBook.md

-The dataset includes the following files:
+The Input dataset includes the following files:
 =========================================

 - 'README.txt'